Questions

 Isn't this just a subtle advertising campaign?

-If you mean this in the manner that everything we do serves to advertise ourselves as individuals in some way, then yes I guess so.
-I don't doubt that as a result of this, my webspace will gain a small number of visitors that it wouldn't have otherwise.
-Other than my portfolio page, which offers commissions at a price that's far below minimum wage, nothing on my website has any commercial intention.
-In other words, as advertising goes, this has got to be the most effort-intensive, least cost effective method of advertising I've seen.
+If you mean this in the manner that everything we do serves to advertise ourselves as individuals in some way, then yes, but this has got to be the most effort-intensive, least cost effective method of advertising I've ever seen.

 Isn't this littering?